CNN Films’ “Girl Rising” documents extraordinary girls and the power of education to change the world.

 Now, over 23,000 children receive assistance at the kindergarten, elementary and high school levels.

 Senna is one of these students and is now on the path to do something that no one in her family has done – go to college.

 “I have various dreams.
 I would like to study marketing, law and engineering, but more than anything else, I want to be a poet.
 A great poet.”

-Support the campaign behind the film "Girl Rising" and give to the10x10 Fund for Girls' Education.
-Donations will be distributed evenly among the 10x10 nonprofit partners and help fund girls' education projects around the world.
+Support the campaign behind the film “Girl Rising” and give to the 10x10 Fund for Girls’ Education.
+Donations will support Girl Rising’s campaign to bring visibility to the issues girls face and to break down the barriers that hold them back.